 There is always media talk of a contemporary Northern Soul revival, or that the scene needs new blood to survive, and the indomitable engine behind Elaine Constantine’s film has nourished some good dancers.
 But the same batch of music has already transported many (backwards) from youth to a pensionable age: are young souls also supposed to dance to dad’s music and wear mum’s clothes for the next 40 years?

 If you look at rock music, it clearly flourishes because the genre is continually being expanded and reinvented by innovative bands and artists.

 Similarly black music, house, dance music and all the related sub-genres, where the young are always doing new things and pushing their own boundaries: here, at least the old stuff can be reinterpreted in the mix.

 So Northern Soul arrives back at the same old paradox: how does it survive?
-Unless it escapes from itself (and those who profit from the status quo), the only future is the past and if youngsters are happy to dance in the knowledge that all their best lines will have been spoken before.
-This amounts to putting new wine into old skins, and just like the first time around, free-thinkers and musical innovators will soon be on the move (or, more likely, nowhere to be found).
+Unless it escapes from itself (and the forbidding status quo), the only future is the past, and if youngsters are happy to dance in the knowledge that all their best lines (and moves) will have been spoken (and danced) before.
+This amounts to putting new wine into old skins, and just like the first time around, free-thinkers and musical innovators will soon be on the move.

 But if I could go back in time, would I give the floor a final dusting?